ABOUT SHANI MCLANE

 Squam River Studios

-Located in Ashland, New Hampshire—the geographic center of the state—stands a historic brick building originally constructed in the early 1900s.
-Built to serve as the town's bank during a period of growth and development, the structure was a central part of Ashland's early economic life.
+The studio itself is an essential part of the story.
+Housed in a historic brick bank building in Ashland, New Hampshire, originally constructed in the early 1900s, the space was once central to the town’s economic life.
 In 2012, Shani purchased the building and undertook an extensive renovation to preserve its architectural character while adapting it for creative use.
-Her efforts were recognized with an award from the New Hampshire Preservation Alliance, honoring her commitment to historic preservation.
+Her work on the kiln room restoration was recognized with an award from the New Hampshire Preservation Alliance, honoring a thoughtful balance of preservation and renewal.